Best Acoustic Guitar Reviews – Top 5 Soundest List for May, 2022 with Buying Guide

 5. Jasmine S35 Acoustic Guitar, Natural

 The least-expensive choice on the Groom+Style team’s list is a perfect choice if you’re not sure that you (or your child) are going to stick with the guitar over the long term.
-It’s not fragile or difficult to play, and it sounds quite nice for a sub-$100 acoustic instrument.
+It’s not fragile or difficult to play, and it sounds quite nice for a reasonably priced acoustic instrument.

-The S35 is a dreadnought with a laminate spruce top and lower-end nato neck, back and sides, along with a Rosewood fretboard and bronze strings.
+The Jasmine S35 is a dreadnought with a laminate spruce top and lower-end nato neck, back, and sides, along with a Rosewood fretboard and bronze strings.

 The sound it produces isn’t going to wow anyone but it’s quite pleasant and balanced, and this guitar can actually sound rather impressive if you set it up properly, replace some of the cheaper hardware and restring it.